 The photospheric magnetic field maps we use for our calculations are built up from daily observations of the Sun during a solar rotation.
 These maps give a good approximation of the Sun's magnetic flux if the large-scale flux does not change much throughout a rotation.

 The following figures show the evolution of the radial component (Br) of the solar photospheric magnetic field for approximately three Carrington rotations preceding the eclipse, as measured by the HMI magnetograph aboard NASA's SDO spacecraft.
-These maps show the radial component of the magnetic field (Br) deduced from the measured line-of-sight component of the photospheric field as a function of latitude and Carrington longitude.
+These maps show Br deduced from the measured line-of-sight component of the photospheric field as a function of sine-latitude and Carrington longitude.
 Red shows magnetic field directed out of the Sun; blue shows magnetic field directed into the Sun.
-The black regions show areas where the solar poles were either not visible or in which the errors in determining the magnetic field were too large.

 For our preliminary eclipse prediction we used the data in this last image, which is a combination of a synoptic map of Carrington rotation 2249 (longitudes 0 to 125 degrees), data from the "Near Real Time" synoptic map of Carrington rotation 2250 (longitudes from 125 to 360 degrees) These correspond to data measured from approximately October 12, 2021 up to November 7, 2021 at 12:00UT.